 This can start by understanding your needs as a business owner, and what your company needs to stay profitable.

-If you feel frustrated with your company’s profit margins and need to discuss how to make changes, schedule a free 30-minute consult with me today.
+If you feel frustrated with your company’s profit margins and need to discuss how to make changes, find out more here.

 Grace LaConte is a business consultant, writer, workplace equity strategist, and the founder of LaConte Consulting.
 Her risk management tools are used around the globe, and she has successfully reversed toxic work environments for clients in the healthcare and non-profit fields.
 Grace specializes in lactation law compliance & policy development, reducing staff turnover after maternity leave, and creating a participatory work culture.